15 years

 Little White Lie

 What defines our identity, our family of origin or the family that raises us?
 How do we come to terms with the sins and mistakes of our parents?
 Little White Lie tells Lacey Schwartz’s story of growing up in a typical upper-middle-class Jewish household in Woodstock, NY, with loving parents and a strong sense of her Jewish identity — despite the open questions from those around her about how a white girl could have such dark skin.
 She believes her family’s explanation, but when her parents abruptly split, her gut starts to tell her something different.
+When her biological father dies shortly before Lacey’s 30th birthday, the family secret can stay hidden no longer.
+Lacey begins a quest to reconcile the hidden pieces of her life.

 Director Lacey Schwartz, James Adolphus, Documentary, Biography, Drama, English, USA, 2014, 65 minutes